 - Readers’ Theater

 - Reminiscence-based activities to uncover and share memories

 - Oral history activities based on the StoryCorps model

 - Multisensory activities using music, pictures and objects to touch, smell and taste

 More details and Introduction to the Community Conversations Project (.pdf)

 For additional information about becoming a Community Conversations volunteer, contact project coordinator Kathy Mayo at 239-533-4836, or

-Please note: Currently, the Lee County Library System is unable to accept applicants from outside of the United States due to the organization's restrictions on conducting national background checks.
-Sorry for any inconvenience.
+Please note: The Lee County Library System is unable to accept applicants from outside the United States due to restrictions set by the national organization conducting the background checks.
+We apologize for this inconvenience.